adamoshen/cbspeeches/docs/00-data-setup.md

 - Rename the column `processed_text` to simply `text`.
 - Remove the time component of the dates.
 - Perform normalization of text and author names to their ASCII form.
+- Remove excessive spaces in `text` and `author` fields.
+- Fix select author names for consistency.

 ```r